OCA/management-system/mgmtsystem/README.rst

 Here are the modification that have been done

-The manual field is been removed from model mgmtsystem_system so that the module no more depends on document_page module. model mgmtsystem_system.py and the view mgmtsystem_system.xml are moved to mgmtsystem_manuals module
+The manual field is been removed from model mgmtsystem_system so that the module does no depends anymore on document_page module.
+ The view mgmtsystem_system.xml moved to mgmtsystem_manuals module